-Alcantara says that the smartest way to bolster your savings is through automating your extra funds and getting a savings account.
+Maria Alcantara, financial advisor and founder of Millennial Money Queens, says that the smartest way to bolster your savings is getting a savings account and automating the process.
 If you have a hard time saving extra cash, open a savings account separate from your checking that allows you to automatically deposit a certain amount from each paycheck into that account.
 A high-yield savings account is a great option, since you’ll earn some extra cash from the interest accrual on your funds in the account.

 4. Get insured

 As a new graduate, insurance might be the last thing on your mind.
 Yet securing the coverage you need to protect you should be a priority.
 Dental, health and life insurance are often provided by employers, though you may also want to seek out additional coverage for things like life insurance independent from your job.